ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 **Memory Timeline**

-PytorchProfiler automatically generates categories based on the graph of tensor operations recorded during profiling, it's possible to visualise this categories and its evolution across the execution using the 'export_memory_timeline' method.
+PytorchProfiler automatically generates categories based on the graph of tensor operations recorded during profiling, it's possible to visualise this categories and its evolution across the execution using the `export_memory_timeline` method.
 You can find an example of the memory timeline plot below (this is an example from https://pytorch.org/blog/understanding-gpu-memory-1/ ).
 The exported timeline plot is in html format.

 .. figure:: ../images/profiler/example_memory_timeline.png
    :alt: Example of PytorchProfiler's Memory Timeline